SSG-DRD-IOT/lab-overview-mraa-and-upm-libraries/README.md

 ## What is the MRAA Library?
 ![](./images/mraa.png)
-Libmraa is a C/C++ library with bindings to Java, Python and JavaScript to interface with the IO on a variety of IoT boards.
+RAA is a C/C++ library with bindings to Java, Python and JavaScript to interface with the IO on a variety of IoT boards.
 Use of libmraa abstracts your specific hardware and uses board detection at runtime to create portable code that will work across many supported platforms.

 The intent is to make it easier for developers and sensor manufacturers to map their sensors & actuators on top of supported hardware and to allow control of low level communication protocol by high level languages & constructs.